Chaffelson/nipyapi/README.rst

 Version Support
 ---------------

+| This project leverages the `nifi-python-swagger-client <https://github.com/Chaffelson/nifi-python-swagger-client>`_ to maintain version compatibility with NiFi releases
-| Supports NiFi version: 1.2.x
+| Currently we are testing against NiFi version 1.2.x
 | If you require a different version please raise an `issue <https://github.com/Chaffelson/nipyapi/issues>`_

 Requirements